codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 1. If you’re not signed in, click the **Sign in** button to authorize VS Code on Codacy.

     !!! tip
-        You can alternatively sign in, and access more Codacy commands, such as **Sign out**, by opening the VS Code command palette (`Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on macOS) and typing "Codacy".
+        To access a complete list of Codacy commands, open the VS Code command palette (`Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on macOS) and type "Codacy".

-1. Checkout the pull request of interest, either manually or from the **Open Pull Requests** tab, by clicking the arrow button or using the contextual right-click menu.
+1. Check out the pull request of interest.
+You can do it either manually or from the **Open Pull Requests** tab, by clicking the arrow button or using the contextual right-click menu.

 After completing these steps, the main view shows the result of the latest Codacy analysis for the pull request.
 The VS Code Problems tab lists the Quality issues found.